 All campers are required to take a swim test on the first day of camp, conducted by a certified lifeguard.
-Campers will: float on their back for one minute, swim 25 yards, and tread water for one minute.
-Campers who do not successfully pass the test will be required to wear a life jacket in deep area, but can swim without a life jacket in the shallow area.
-Depending upon availability of lifeguards, campers who do not pass the swim test may have the opportunity to retake the test the following day.
+Campers will float on their back, tread water for 30 seconds and swim 25 yards.
+Campers who do not successfully pass the test will be required to wear a life jacket at all times.
+Depending upon the availability of lifeguards, campers who do not pass the swim test may have the opportunity to retake the test the following day.

 Our International counselors love the opportunity to relax, experience “American Life” and get to know campers and their families.
 Not to mention the chance to sleep in a real bed!
 Learn more and apply here.